OpenAI developer Conference

 I'm trying to use retrieval (RAG) pipelines with OpenAI agents on top of the pipeline doing tasks like scraping shit.
 This is for a summarization task (im summarizing Airbnb reviews for properties, condensing like 100s of reviews for one property into one paragraph which LLMs are great at) and also using document retrieval pipelines for SEC filings for equity analysis.

-GPT 4 turbo with 128k token context window is fucking 300 pages long and its super quick.
-It's impressive as fuck and you luddite chuds need to get building apps with it.
+GPT 4 turbo with 128k token context window is fricking 300 pages long and its super quick.
+It's impressive as frick and you luddite chuds need to get building apps with it.

 Companies will throw money at systems that prevent hallucination and allow amazing document QA / generation over company documents/databases